Read and React Offense Breakdown DrillsBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 Watch this preview and see what coaches at all levels are saying about the Read and React.

 This article presents two and three-player breakdown drills for teaching Rick Torbett's Read and React offense.
-To run the offense effectively, players must be conditioned to instantly read the defense and react correctly.
+To run the offense effectively, players must learn to read the defense and react correctly.
 These drills help make their actions more automatic.
 Their reactions must become so ingrained that they become "habits" - something they automatically do without thinking about it.

 Dribble Penetrate, Circle Motion and PassingDiagram 1 shows O1 dribble-penetrating into the right seam.
 O2 then rotates right and receives the kick-out pass from O1 for the shot.